nbrown02/FlowViz/README.md

 * Open the .pbit file
 * Select http/https (only choose http if your Azure DevOps Server is HTTP)
 * Add the Analytics / Azure DevOps Server URL - for Azure DevOps services enter 'analytics.dev.azure.com' / for Azure DevOps Server enter your server details
-* Add your organization and project name
+* Add your organization / project name / team name (if using the team name template - also ensure the team name exactly matches that within Azure DevOps URL)

 Don't confuse the team name with the project name, a common mistake.
 If the URL you use is "http://dev.azure.com/Microsoft-UK/AzureDevOpsTeam/Database", then Microsoft-UK is the Organization Name, AzureDevOpsTeam is the Project name, Database is the team name.